15 Gift Ideas Raspberry Pi Fans Will Love in 2023

 Excepting the funny movements, you can program it for face recognition, following a ball and many other interesting projects.

-A low tech gift
+A low-tech gift

-Here are a few ideas as inspiration:
+Here are a few ideas for inspiration:

 A Raspberry Pi 400